Glossary

 Remotely Created Check (RCC)

-A check drawn on a bank account that is created by a person other than the account holder and does not bear the physical signature of the person on whose account the check is drawn.
+A check on a bank account that is created by a person other than the account holder and does not bear the physical signature of the person on whose account the check is drawn.
 An RCC may contain a statement of customer authorization, the account holder's printed or typed name on the check, or the statement "No signature required" or "Signature on file."
 Also called a "telecheck", "demand draft", or "preauthorized draft."

 Replevin